 As an Ottawa native, Dr. Watson attended St. Pius X High School then went on to complete a degree in Biology at Carleton University.
 He received his Doctor of Chiropractic at Life University in Atlanta, Georgia, graduating Magna Cum Laude.
 Over the years, he has been very active in Ottawa’s sports community working as a team doctor.
 His sports rehabilitation expertise has enhanced ongoing learning and from the many injuries that he has suffered while playing rugby at the collegiate, provincial, and national level.
 He strives to assist in the healing process with all his patients from children to the elderly and endeavour to inspire people to be more proactive with their overall health.

 Sherrill has been a chiropractic patient for 20 years.
-After working for 25 years in the banking industry, she made the transition to working in the chiropractic field,.
+After working for 25 years in the banking industry, she made the transition to working in the chiropractic field.
 After seeing her own health benefits, as a result of regular care, she felt she wanted to contribute helping others attain better health and wellness through chiropractic care.
 She comes from a strong tennis background and is a sports enthusiast, whether participating or watching.
-She is an empty-nester and keeps active with her 2 dogs.
+She is an empty-nester and keeps active with her dog.